Villarreal vs Juventus prediction and betting tips 01 Оctober 2025 | Dailysports experts

 Probable lineups

-- Villarreal: Luis Júnior, Rafa Marín, Sergi Cardona, Santiago Mouriño, Renato Veiga, Alberto Moleiro, Santi Comesaña, Pape Gueye, Georges Mikautadze, Nicolas Pépé, Tajon Buchanan
+Villarreal: Junior Reis, Mourinho, Marin, Veiga, Cardona, Buchanan, Comesaña, Gueye, Moleiro, Pepe, Mikautadze

-- Juventus: Michele Di Gregorio, Federico Gatti, Lloyd Kelly, Pierre Kalulu, Andrea Cambiaso, João Mário, Pierre Kalulu, Manuel Locatelli, Teun Koopmeiners, Jonathan David, Kenan Yıldız
+Juventus: Di Gregorio, Gatti, Rugani, Kelly, Kalulu, Locatelli, Thuram, Cambiaso, Koopmeiners, Yildiz, David

 Match facts and head-to-head